flecs-hub/flecs-dash/README.md

 [flecs.dash](https://github.com/flecs-hub/flecs-dash) | The dashboard (this project)

 1. Add the module source & header file (from the repository root) to your project for each dependency
-2. Copy the `etc` directory from the `flecs.dash` repository to your project root.
+2. Copy the `flecs-dash/etc` directory in this repository to `etc/flecs-dash` in your project root
 3. Configure a threading implementation in the OS API (see below)

 To add the dashboard to a C application, do: